danielrosehill/Speech-To-Text-Chain-Notes/README.md

 What I've learned over the course of using speech to text intensively and daily for just over a year now is that the ultimate word error rate or accuracy of ASR is a composite of factors rather than just about using a better model.

+It's also possible to achieve high levels of accuracy with a relatively small models by attempting to improve some of these constituent elements.

+For example:

+- Fine tune a small model on your vocabulary and speech to get outsized accuracy.
+- Add a noise cleanup as a post processing workflow before setting it for a transcription.
+- Record in a better environment and with a better microphone.

+This applies across the range of ASR applications.

 I thought it would be useful to enumerate these and to try to order them in a "chain."
 The practical application for this is informing the design and development of a couple of ASR projects that I'm working on.

 ## The Chain